Sonoma’s Sensational 2015s

 Tasting through the entire range at Wind Gap and Pax

-The Things I Did Not Like
+The Things I Did Not Like This Year

-effects of heavy flooding, landslides and closed roads will likely be felt for some time.
+Massive Rain and Flooding – Weather conditions have been dramatic so far this year.
+The effects of heavy flooding, landslides and closed roads will likely be felt for some time.

 Yields – Production is down sharply in 2015, which means many wines will be hard to find.